facebook/docusaurus/docs/api-site-config.md

 `twitter` - Set this to `true` if you want a Twitter social button to appear at the bottom of your blog posts.

-`twitterUsername` - If you want a Twitter follow button at the bottom of your page, provide a twitter username to follow.
-For example: `docusaurus`
+`twitterUsername` - If you want a Twitter follow button at the bottom of your page, provide a Twitter username to follow.
+For example: `docusaurus`.

 `twitterImage` - Local path to your Twitter card image (e.g., `img/myImage.png`).
 This image will show up on the Twitter card when your site is shared on Twitter.